H-Mohamed-Hisham/h-shop-server/README.md

 > ⚠️ **Note**: This is the **backend API** for H-Shop.
 > For the **client-side** React app, visit [H-Shop Client](https://github.com/H-Mohamed-Hisham/h-shop-client).

+> ⚠️ **Disclaimer**
+>
+> - This project was built for learning purposes and is not intended for production use.
+> - Product data is dummy and Stripe payments are processed in test mode.

 ---

 ## 🔗 Live API